LinkWellNodes/Documentation/blog/2024-01-17-DR_Jobs_Vs_Functions/index.md

 ![Chainlink Direct Request Diagram](./Chainlink_Direct_Request_Diagram.png "Chainlink Direct Request Diagram")<center>**Chainlink Direct Request Diagram**</center>

 Until recently, Direct Requests were the only viable solution for Web3 developers looking to securely write external data on-chain.
-Since its inception, Direct Requests have successfully been implemented by thousands of teams within the [Chainlink Ecosystem](https://www.chainlinkecosystem.com/ecosystem).
+Since its inception, Direct Requests have successfully been implemented by hundreds of teams within the [Chainlink Ecosystem](https://www.chainlinkecosystem.com/ecosystem).

 And yet - inherent shortcomings within the Direct Request model have precipitated the emergence of Chainlink Functions.